mystreamer/direct_parsing_to_sent_graph/README.md

 Use `./run_debug.sh [...]` to run with debugger.

-**Use** mtools *norec codec* write to convert the labels generated from inference in in the model back to its raw format.
+**Use** mtools *norec codec* write to convert the labels generated from inference via the model back to its raw format.
 See `perin/convert.sh`.

 ----